-|Disable mouse in headset||Disables the mouse in the headset, so the mouse works on your computer only and cannot be used to control System settings in the headset.|
+|Disable mouse in headset||Disables the mouse in the headset, so that the mouse works on your computer only and cannot be used to control the Menu inside the headset.|

 |Disable notifications in headset||Disables notifications in the headset to keep the immersive experience free of distractions.

-Please note that error messages are still displayed in the headset.
+Note that error messages are still displayed in the headset.

 |Optimize performance||Improves performance by shutting down those Varjo processes that are not needed run the current application.|

 Tracking lets your VR application know the exact position of your headset and allows you to move around while using the headset.